guacsec/guac/SETUP.md

 - [golang] 1.18+
 - [protoc/protoc-gen-go/protoc-gen-go-grpc]

+## Important note

+This demo utilizes the [v0.0.1 release] version of GUAC, due to some major refactors in GUAC to support a more extensive data model with [GUAC beta], the HEAD of the main branch may not expose the same APIs and data structures used in this doc.

 ## Prepare the working directories

 The directories are expected to be located in the same folder, as they depend on